tecnovert/particl_development_log/README.md

 ## 2021-02-12

+Use Shuffle in random.h instead of std::shuffle to avoid self assign bug.

 Found intermittent failure in rpc_part_filtertransactions Amount search '70000' fails with an extra result.
 Due to the anon output being randomly split. eg for a split of  -17.00000000 and -3.00000000 the filter will match the -17.